Originally published September 2016. Updated Jan 2019 with lifetime value example.

 For one, calculating ROI for marketing can be tricky, depending on how you measure impact and costs.
 Large corporates have complex ROI formulas and algorithms which factor dozens of different variables.

 Secondly, measuring marketing ROI manually for each marketing campaign takes time and access to company financials.

 Thirdly, this approach requires patience.
 It could be months before knowing if a campaign was profitable.

 In a nutshell, calculating marketing ROI the “traditional” way isn’t always practical.
 We need a better method.

-So let’s shelve the complex formulas and algorithms and focus on one simple metric: the revenue to marketing cost ratio.
+So let’s shelve the complex formulas, attribution models and algorithms and focus on one simple metric: the revenue to marketing cost ratio.